We are a local pickup only nursery. Please select location at checkout.

 Origin/Distribution: Currently found in 39 states, its native range is Manitoba east to New Brunswick, south to Florida, west to Texas and up to North Dakota.
 Penthorum sedoides has established itself, but is not native in the western U.S., in cranberry bogs in particular.
 This plant is native to Maine.

-Habitat: damp ditches and shorelines, marshes, fens, beaver ponds, floodplain low spots
+Habitat: damp ditches and shorelines, marshes, fens, beaver ponds, floodplain, low spots

 More: Has been used medicinally; will spread by rhizome if happy.
+The leaves can be eaten as a potherb.
+More information coming soon!

 Image credits: Jelitto Staudensamen GmbH; Wikimedia Commons